react-native-device-info/react-native-device-info/README.md

 ### getPowerState()

 Gets the power state of the device including the battery level, whether it is plugged in, and if the system is currently operating in low power mode.
+Displays a warning on iOS if battery monitoring not enabled, or if attempted on an emulator (where montioring is not possible)

 **Examples**